dotnet/docs/docs/standard/glossary.md

 ## cross-platform

-The ability to write an application that can be used on multiple different operating systems, such as Linux, Windows and iOS, without having to re-write specifically for each one.
+The ability to develop and execute an application that can be used on multiple different operating systems, such as Linux, Windows and iOS, without having to re-write specifically for each one.
 This enables code re-use and consistency between applications on different platforms.

 ## ecosystem